SytherAsh/Vizuara_backend/README.md

 **Issue:** `CORS errors from React`
 - **Solution:** Add your React URL to CORS_ORIGINS in `.env`

+**Issue:** `Subtitles not showing in video player`
+- **Solution:** Subtitles are external SRT files.
+Ensure your player supports external subtitle files.
+Use VLC or a web player with subtitle support.
+The SRT file must be in the same directory as the video or loaded separately.

+**Issue:** `Subtitles timing is off`
+- **Solution:** Check that narrations match the audio content.
+Subtitle timing is calculated from scene durations which are based on audio length.

 ## 📊 API Endpoints Summary

 | Endpoint | Method | Description |